bonni208/Business_Ethics/Business_Ethics.md

 As Christians, we are called to love our neighbors, tell the truth, and seek to live our God’s love in the world.
 While you will see references to biblical principles such as the golden rule in this class, it is not intended to be a theology class.
 Instead, you will be invited to reflect on your values, which often will intersect with ones embedded throughout Christianity, broadly speaking.
 Recognizing that most of us will go on to work in professional contexts that require us to work with people who are different than us and who follow other faith traditions or belief systems, you're going to be asked to express your perspectives in such a way as to be understood by people who have diverse worldviews.

-> I sent an email out to those who were registered for the class a few weeks back, asking for you to reply to let me know why you're taking a class about business ethics.
+> I sent an email out to those who were registered for the class a while back, asking for you to reply to let me know why you're taking a class about business ethics.
 If you haven't done so, already, please email me and share your reasoning and what you hope to get out of the course.

 #### It's more important than sword fighting

 When I first started working at Vanguard, I had my first teaching assistant (TA).
 His name was Brandon and he was about to graduate.
 To finish up his coursework, he needed units, but they could be in anything he wanted to take.
-I thought it was so cool that he got to take sword fighting[^1], even though he wasn't a theatre major and never set foot on the stage.
+I thought it was so cool that he got to take sword fighting[^4], even though he wasn't a theatre major and never set foot on the stage.
 The class would practice on the Heath lawn and sometimes I would catch glimpses of them out there, looking like they were having a blast.

 This may be controversial, but for most people (besides theatre majors), I'm going to go out on a limb and say that business ethics is more important than sword fighting.
 If you find this offensive, reach out to me.
 Let's talk.
 I'm open to being wrong on this one.
 Speaking of sword fighting, I don't think I can reference it without putting [a clip from of one of my favorite movies of all time: The Princess Bride](https://youtu.be/I73sP93-0xA?si=dRfer2WimjEO2f53).